Get Down (Groove Armada song)

-"Get Down" is a song by English electronic music group Groove Armada.
-It features Stush and unofficially credited Red Rat.
-It was released officially on 23 April 2007.
-The song had already been released as an EP on the iTunes Store.
+"Get Down" is a song by English electronic music group Groove Armada, featuring vocals from Stush and backing vocals from Red Rat.
+It was released officially on 23 April 2007, after it had appeared as an extended play (EP) on the iTunes Store.
 The CD and downloads contain remixes of the song.
 "Get Down" peaked at number nine on the UK Singles Chart, becoming Groove Armada's first top-10 single, and reached number one on the UK Dance Singles Chart.
 The pixel art album cover was designed by eBoy.